NuGet/docs.microsoft.com-nuget/docs/reference/Package-Versioning.md

         1.0.0.0 is treated as 1.0.0
         1.0.01.0 is treated as 1.0.1

-This normalization does not affect the version numbers in the packages themselves; it affects only how NuGet matches versions when resolving dependencies.
+`pack` and `restore` operations normalize versions whenever possible.
+For packages already built, this normalization does not affect the version numbers in the packages themselves; it affects only how NuGet matches versions when resolving dependencies.

 However, NuGet package repositories must treat these values in the same way as NuGet to prevent package version duplication.
 Thus a repository that contains version *1.0* of a package should not also host version *1.0.0* as a separate and different package.